SarahYLawrence/Text-Mining-and-Analytics/README.md

 - Email: The email will give you a link, and password. click the link.
 Type your team name for the user name and use the password is provided.

 ## Task 1
+### Task Overview
-Task 1 is the task of ranking sentences of the provided collection according to their relevance to the set of BDI (Beck’s Depression Inventory) depression symptoms.
+This Task involves ranking sentences of the TREC files according to their relevance to the set of BDI (Beck’s Depression Inventory) depression symptoms.
 A sentence is considered a BDI symptom when it displays information about the user's state concerning the symptom.

+### Baseline Modle Overview
+This baseline model dose the following:
+Input:
+- Beck's Inventory of Depression (most severe options)
+- User posts

+Preprocessing:
+- Lowercased the text
+- Remove stop words
+- Tokenized using Natural Language Toolkit (NLTK)
+- Joined the tokens

+Model:
+- Universal Sentence Encoder

+Similarity:
+- Normalized embeddings
+- calculates the dot product

+Comparing user posts embeddings with severe BDI options embeddings and using np.dot() to find the similarities between them
 ## Task 3 - Measuring the Severity of Signs of Eating Disorders

 #### Overview: